Historic winter storm Elliott hits the Capital Region

 CAPITAL REGION, N.Y.
-(NEWS10) – As a massive winter storm sweeps across most of the United States, New York is in its crosshairs.
+(NEWS10) — As a massive winter storm sweeps across most of the U.S., New York is in the crosshairs.

 New York’s Department of Transportation says travel is not advised during winter storms like this, but with many headed out for the holidays, Clifton Park Highway Superintendent Dahn Bull assures NEWS10 that keeping roadways as safe as possible is priority number one.